Germany–Singapore relations: Bilateral relations

 Singapore and Germany began building relations more publicly after the breakup of the communist Soviet Union and the fall of the Iron Curtain that saw the unification of East Germany and West Germany.

 On 10 August 1973, Singapore built the relations of East Germany.

+On 18 November 2024, at a G20 summit in Rio de Janeiro, Germany and Singapore announced a strategic partnership between the two countries with a focus on clean energy, AI, and security.

 Defence

 Germany is a member of the NATO while Singapore remains as a member of the Commonwealth of Nations, both of which involve the United Kingdom as a leading member and ally.
 In 2015, the Singapore Army has undergone a major upgrade exercise of the armour arsenal that saw the Ministry of Defence procuring refurbished Leopard 2 tanks as the primary battle tank of armour-related operations since 2008.
 The Leopard 2 series eventually replaced all the aging French AMX-13 tanks in the 21st century, while bilateral military training exercises are held as recently as 2015 in the Bergen NATO Training Area of Germany.

 Singapore and Germany signed a joint declaration of intent on cyber security cooperation on 6 July 2017.
 In accordance with declaration Singapore's Cyber Security Agency and Germany's Federal Foreign Office have regular information exchanges, and share best practices to promote innovation.

+In 2023, German Chief of Navy, Vice Admiral (VADM) Jan Christian Kaack visited Minister for Defence Dr Ng Eng Hen and "reaffirmed the warm and growing defence relations" between the two countries.